LambdaLabs/docsy-lambda-docs/content/en/cloud/network-bandwidth.md

 The bandwidth between instances in our Utah, USA region (us-west-3) can be up to 200 Gbps.

-Bandwidth to the Internet can be up to 20 Gbps.
+The total bandwidth from this region to the Internet can be up to 20 Gbps.

 ## Texas, USA region (us-south-1)

 The bandwidth between instances in our Texas, USA region (us-south-1) can be up to 200 Gbps.

-Bandwidth to the Internet can be up to 20 Gbps.
+The total bandwidth from this region to the Internet can be up to 20 Gbps.

 {{% alert title="Note" color="info" %}}
 We're in the process of testing the network bandwidth in our other regions.